Springe direkt zu Inhalt

 Diversity Turn - Roundtable

-SCRIPTS is hosting the roundtable "Diversity Turn in German Research Policy" on October 17 from 14-16h.
+SCRIPTS hosted the roundtable "Diversity Turn in German Research Policy" on October 17 from 14-16h.

 Programme